 2 fluid ounces of chocolate syrup, 1/2 glassful shaved or cracked ice, enough milk to make 12 ounces.
 Mix, shake well, strain, and top off with whipped cream.

 One-third glass of shaved ice, 1-1/2 ounces chocolate syrup, 2 ounces sweet cream, 3/4 tumbler of pure milk.
 Shake and strain into another tumbler into which has been placed 1 tablespoon whipped cream.
 Grate chocolate on top and serve.
-The above formula makes up a genuine creme de cocoa milk shake.
+The above milk shake recipe makes up a genuine creme de cocoa milk shake.

 1-1/2 ounces crushed pineapple, 2 ounces cream, 1/4 ounce shaved ice.
 Fill 12-ounce glass with rich milk.
 Shake, toss and serve.
 Charge 15 cents.